fuubian/Masterthesis_Code/README.md

 This benchmark tests the ability of Multimodal LLMs to reason about scientific figures and tables by applying a Visual Question-Answering (VQA) task.
 Therefore, the models are prompted questions, given an image and its caption.
 The model responses are stored in a separate csv file und later evaluated by diverse metrics.
 This benchmark includes traditional metrics from the field of machine translation (e.g., BLEU, ROUGE, etc.), but proposes also two new LLM-based metrics: LLM-Accuracy and VQA-MQM.

 The tables and figures were extracted from scientific articles, which were published on arXiv.
-Only papers were included, which follow a Creative Commons license.
+Only papers that follow a Creative Commons license were included.
 The corresponding Question-Answer (QA) pairs were generated using the [Qwen2.5](https://huggingface.co/Qwen/Qwen2.5-14B-Instruct) model.
-The exact notebooks and scripts, which were used to create the datasets, can be found in the folder `dataset`.
-Please note that the paths in those code files are not necessarily up-to-date in case you want to run them.
+The exact notebooks and scripts that were used to create the datasets can be found in the folder `dataset`.
+Please note that the paths in those code files are not necessarily up-to-date if you want to execute them.

 ## Model list